 Which cities have the best public transit?

-Lansdowne (trolley), Sharon Hill (Regional Rail), Collingswood (PATCO), Jenkintown (Regional Rail), and Narberth (Regional Rail) offer the best connectivity.
+Some Philly suburbs with the best public transit into the city include Lansdowne (via trolley), Sharon Hill (Regional Rail), Collingswood (PATCO), Jenkintown (Regional Rail), and Narberth (Regional Rail).

-Penn Wynne, Ardmore, and Narberth offer top-rated Main Line schools.
+Penn Wynne, Ardmore, and Narberth offer top-rated Main Line schools, making them great for families.
 Lansdowne and Merchantville provide strong schools with walkable communities at more affordable prices.

 Depends on priorities.
 Lansdowne: savings + walkability + transit.
 Penn Wynne: Main Line schools at no premium.

-Are there tax benefits to New Jersey suburbs?Â
+Are there tax benefits to living in New Jersey suburbs?Â

 Yes.
 New Jersey residents avoid Philadelphia’s wage tax (3.8%), creating roughly $2,850 annual savings for a $75,000 earner.